 Studying this manual will not only help you pass your licensing tests, but it will also help prepare you to become a responsible and safe motorcyclist.

-Take your time learning how to operate your motorcycle and get plenty of riding experience.
+Take your time learning how to operate your motorcycle and get plenty of riding experience and training.
 You’ll need to be fully prepared for handling today’s traffic environment and reducing the potential for a crash.

 You may obtain a Class M Motorcycle License if you:

 An Instructional (Learner’s) Permit is issued for the purpose of learning how to operate a motorcycle on public roads or highways.
 An Instructional Permit is not a Motorcycle License.